BelalMoustafa/Restaurant-Ordering-System/docs/team/Ziad_Marzouk.md

 Only normal authenticated users should place orders.
 Admins are redirected to the admin dashboard.

+### Q4: What was Ziad Marzouk's exact responsibility in Task 16?

+Ziad Marzouk handled the Frontend/UI structure, form design, session management logic, pre-selected item flow, and user-facing order journey.

+### Q5: What did Hassan handle in Task 16?

+Hassan handled the complex Backend logic: fetching the true database price, validating quantity, calculating the secure total, inserting the order into the database, and applying CSRF/security fixes.

-### Q4: Why fetch item price from database during POST?
+### Q6: Why fetch item price from database during POST?

 Because prices in HTML or JavaScript can be manipulated.
 The database is trusted.
+This backend protection was handled by Hassan.

-### Q5: Why validate item availability again during POST?
+### Q7: Why validate item availability again during POST?

 An item might become unavailable after the page loads.
 The server must check current availability.

-### Q6: Why is order status set to pending?
+### Q8: Why is order status set to pending?

 A new order requires admin processing.
 Users should not decide final status.

-### Q7: Why use CSRF protection on order placement?
+### Q9: Why use CSRF protection on order placement?

 Placing an order changes database state.
 CSRF prevents another website from forcing a logged-in user to place an order.

+### Q10: Why keep a JavaScript price preview if the backend recalculates the total?

+The preview improves user experience.
+It helps users understand the estimated total before submitting.
+The final trusted total still comes from backend calculation.

 ## 5. Ziad Marzouk Summary

-Ziad Marzouk handled the end of the session lifecycle and the main user transaction.
+Ziad Marzouk handled the end of the session lifecycle and the user-facing side of the main ordering transaction.

 Task 7 delivered: